CBD is new and confusing. Not everyone is trying to be honest and tell you what's what. We are.

 Though technically legal, available hemp CBD products are not strictly regulated yet.
 It’s of the utmost importance that consumers know what to look for in a quality hemp CBD product.

 The FDA has not yet ruled on whether hemp CBD can be considered a food ingredient or a supplement.
-To complicate matters, the product Epidiolex was approved by the FDA as a pure CBD pharmaceutical for use on patients with rare forms of Epilepsy.
 It could take a long time for the FDA to solidify regulation of over-the-counter CBD-infused products, so some states have expedited legislation by either moving to fully legalize and regulate CBD-infused food and supplements (as in Colorado) or completely ban over-the-counter CBD products (as in South Dakota).

 CBD products derived from cannabis - whether they contain THC or not - must be purchased and sold at a licensed dispensary in a state in which medical and/or recreational cannabis is legal.